 2. Optimize Your Subject Line

 Is your subject line a snooze?
 Do you normally default to something like “Good Morning from [YOUR NAME HERE]”?
 Instead of a generic subject line, increase interest by asking a question or hinting at the content inside.
 You’ll generate more opens and encourage readers to click through and find out what’s inside.
 Be sure to avoid spam trigger words so that you can ensure that your email is delivered to the inbox and not filtered out.
+And if you need a bit of help, check out episode 264 from the Stay Paid podcast, 6 Tips for Irresistible Subject Lines.

 People are more likely to interact with your content if they know when to expect it.
 By scheduling a regular weekly or bi-weekly email on the same day of the week at the same time of day, you prime folks to look for your email and open it when it arrives.
 Become part of their regular routine and you’ll encourage your audience to engage and respond.
 Bonus points if you add an incentive for prompt engagement, like the latest market information on the day it drops or a time-sensitive special offer.